lekhrajdinkar/data-engineer/docs/99_more/02_interview_behaviour/01_teamwork+collaboration.md

 - Swift alliance cloud, we start ahead and showing my approach to CASA.
 - volunteer during event/s

-### 0. tech talk with business
-- talk / rephrase my sentence as per individual background and strength.
-    - eg: sns alert with business, QA and dev

 ### 1. Team hard to work on
 - I generally work well with most teams, but I find it difficult when working with teams that lack transparency or ownership.